tjelvar-olsson/biologists-guide-to-computing/source/automation-is-your-friend.rst

              preceded by a Tab character and not a bunch of white spaces.

 In this first rule ``Sco.dna`` is the target.
-The target has no prerequisites and the recipe has one instruction that involves downloading the file using ``curl``.
+The target has no prerequisites and the recipe has one instruction to download the file using ``curl``.

 Now we can run the ``make`` command.